This program is tentative and subject to change.

 - the source code of the software they used to retrieve and analyze the data

-- the (anonymized and curated) empirical data they retrieved in addition to the AIdev dataset
+- the (anonymized and curated) empirical data they retrieved in addition to the AIDev dataset

 - a document with instructions for other researchers describing how to reproduce or replicate the results